 Of course in the bigger accidents, whether they are car accidents or motorcycle accidents or truck accidents, we see a lot of broken bones, ankles, knees, knee caps, pelvis, neck fractures, and fractures in the lower back.
 A lot of broken bones in the slip and fall cases.
 I've seen people who have died from bleeds on the brain.
 If somebody's taken a blood thinner or an aspirin and they hit their head because they tripped over a parking stop, they could end up bleeding to death from a subdural hematoma.
 In fall down cases with the elderly population we see a lot of hip fractures a lot of knee fractures and a lot of shoulder fractures.

 Is it More Difficult for Elderly People to Recover from Accidents?

 Absolutely!
 It's something that's important in negligence cases.
 If somebody has underlying diabetes or other underlying condition, it might take them a lot longer to heal and it might cause a whole host of other problems.
 Sometimes someone ends up not able to heal, or it takes six months or a year or two years.
 There's a statement in the law that says, “You take your injured persons as you find them.”

 If your injured person is somebody that we'd call a Humpty Dumpty or the eggshell plaintiff, and the defendant causes the injury, the defendant buys it.
 It's the defendant's fault.
 The defendant put that person in that position that they were in.
 If you're involved in an accident and the doctor says you need surgery, and you go in for surgery and the doctor botches the surgery, the person who caused the accident that made you to need the surgery buys the doctor's negligence!

 For more information on Successful PI Cases, a free initial consultation is your best next step.
-Get the information and legal answers you're seeking by calling (219) 690-8897 today.
+Get the information and legal answers you're seeking by calling Guy DiMartino Law at (219) 690-8897.